rascalyen/FriendList/README.md

-FriendlistApp shows a listview of logged-in user's friends.
+FriendlistApp shows a listview of logged-in FB user's friends.

 ----------